msv-lab/modus-openjdk-images-case-study/README.md

 ### OpenJDK optimizations without Modus

-The official Dockerfiles do not take advantage of either multi-stage builds or the caching which would be easier to implement[^cache] with multi-stage builds.
+The DOBS' Dockerfiles do not take advantage of either multi-stage builds or the caching which would be easier to implement[^cache] with multi-stage builds.
 Since these are the primary ways Modus improves on performance, we decided to extend the existing OpenJDK approach to implement these optimizations _without Modus_.

 These hand written optimizations actually did not perform better than the naive parallel builds.